 The programme goal is to build safe, accountable, and inclusive cities with and for adolescent girls (aged 13-18).
 The expected outcomes of the programme include increased safety and access to public spaces, increased active and meaningful participation in urban development and governance and increased autonomous mobility in the city for girls.

-The global programme is currently being implemented in eight cities.
-Delhi, India; Hanoi, Vietnam; Cairo, Egypt; Kampala, Uganda; Nairobi, Kenya; Lima, Peru; San Francisco, Paraguay, and Honiara, Solomon Islands.
+The global programme is currently being implemented in twelve cities.
+Delhi, India; Hanoi, Vietnam; Cairo, Egypt; Kampala, Uganda; Nairobi, Kenya; Lima, Peru; Asunción, Paraguay; Manila, Philippines, Honiara, Solomon Islands and Cairo, Alexandria and Assiut in Egypt.
 We hope to scale up to 20 cities globally over the next few years.

 GIRLS’ VOICES CRUCIAL FOR SAFE CITIES

 Safer Cities for Girls works to tackle unequal power relations and challenge harmful social norms that perpetuate the insecurity and exclusion of girls in cities.

 The programme provides girls with a platform to discuss the issues they face and the opportunity to provide input into the development of their cities.
 It is essential that girls are listened to so their specific needs around sanitation, education, public spaces, transport and access to city services are addressed.

 The programme works with governments and institutions, families and communities, and girls and boys themselves so they can become active citizens and effective change-makers.